wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Polyinstantiation is a process used to prevent data inference violations.

+Relationship cardinality means whether a relationship is one-to-one, many-to-one, or many-to-many.

+High cardinality means a high number of distinct (unique) values in a table column, relative to the number of rows in the table.

 Aggregation is a database security concern that arises when a user does not have complete access to sensitive data but can access portions of it.

+The domain of a relation is the set of allowable values that an attribute can take, composed of values that can be entered in a column (attribute) of a table (relation).

 WASC (Web Application Security Consortium) is an organization that provides best practices for web-based applications along with a variety of resources, tools, and information that organizations can make use of in developing web applications.